Handling Forms

 Handling Submissions

-vee-validate exposes useful defaults to help you handle form submissions whether you submit them using JavaScript or native HTML submissions, in most cases, you would like to make sure all your fields are valid before you submit the form, this is done for you by default.
+vee-validate exposes useful defaults to help you handle form submissions whether you submit them using JavaScript or native HTML submissions.

 JavaScript Submissions (AJAX)